Conglomerate2nd/Quake-2/readme.txt

+README

+To download this mod, either run the solution for game and hit build, or move the included gamex86.dll file into a new folder in the branch "C:\Program Files (x86)\Steam\steamapps\common\Quake 2"

+About this mod

+This mod has 5 main features/deliverables
+	- 5 statuses
+	- A shop
+	- Third Person
+	- 5 New/Replaced Weapons
+	- 5 Movement Abilitys

+The 5 status, are
+Paralysis which decreases movement speed
+Metal which decreases jump height but, makes you invincible Levitae which increases jump height
+Poison which ticks away at health
+Regeneration which heals over time.

+These are able to be inflicted on the player by buying at the shop

+type shop in console to see the menu, as well as the name of the drinks for each status, wallet to see how much you have, set to 501 for presentation, and the names of the drinks to get the status at a cost.

+As of right now, the last three do not work.

 This is the complete source code for Quake 2, version 3.19, buildable with visual C++ 6.0.
 The linux version should be buildable, but we haven't